unik-name/docs.unikname.network/docs/registering-as-delegate.md

 ## Checking your delegate status in the Explorer

+Now, your job is done.
-You can check on [explorer](https://explorer.unikname.network/delegate-monitor) that your @unikname is in the delegate list.
+You can check on [explorer](https://explorer.uns.network/delegate-monitor) that you're in the delegate list (either in `active` or `standby` tab).
-To start forging blocks, you'll need to set up a node.

-Let's now configure your unikname.network node.
+If you're in the `active` tab, congratulation, you're a <brand name="uns"/> delegate, and your forger node is actually forging blocks and getting rewards!

+If you're in the `standby` tab, you need to gather more voting power than current active delegates (i.e. have cryptoaccounts with positive balance voting for you).

+Once your node is fully synchronized and forging block you should see a green status in [network-monitor](https://explorer.unikname.network/network-monitor).

+Let's go fot the final steps.